PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * Exists new trend of refunding scammed money, so financial institutions could implement more strict countermeasures for protecting financial asset(s).
 * Risk Management could provide ideas, that scammers could use pretext by stealing money from bank accounts of their victims & in most cases of given roles are not related to official privilege of a "debt collector".
 * The Phishing attack in some percentage could be stopped by NCSC DNS Firewall [nksc.lt](https://www.nksc.lt/irankiai.html).
 E.g. Web users must learn how to make secure configuration of their Web Broswer [nksc.lt](https://www.nksc.lt/uzkarda.html).
 Moodle type e.learning platform, that does not request for e.payment(s), could add awareness training against scamming, that could be found in the same Site [nksc.lt](https://www.nksc.lt/mokymai/).
+* Law Enforcement could need for a better legislation especially for electronic stuff (incl.
+Software & Hardware), that include not only Networks & Systems, use of Cyberspace, but of course, the Hardware too.
 ```

 ```